HIPAA Notice of Privacy Practices

 This notice describes the practices of:

-- The PALM Integrative Medicine, PC, PALM Integrative Health, LLC, and its affiliates, together, PALM Health (“PALM”)
+- PALM Integrative Medicine, P.C., PALM Integrative Health Saint Louis, LLC, PALM Management Company, LLC, and their respective parents, subsidiaries and affiliates, together, PALM Health (“PALM”).

 - Any health care professional authorized to enter information into your medical record maintained by PALM.